mvoelk/keras_layers/README.md

 ## Conv1D and Conv2D
 Standard Convolution layer that comes with some changes and extension.
 - bias is disabled by default
-- Weight Normalization as an alternative to batch normalization
+- Weight Normalization
+- Equalized Learning Rate

+Weight Normalization normalizes the weights and learns a rescaling of the them.

-Weight Normalization: A Simple Reparameterization to Accelerate Training of Deep Neural Networks [arXiv:1602.07868](http://arxiv.org/abs/1602.07868)
+Weight Normalization: A Simple Reparameterization to Accelerate Training of Deep Neural Networks [arXiv:1602.07868](https://arxiv.org/abs/1602.07868)

+Equalized Learning Rates across all layers are achieved by multiplying the weights by an appropriate constant.
+With proper initialization like a standard normal distribution, this keeps the distribution of the wights and feature maps across the layers roughly at the same scale.
+It also makes other normalization techniques such as Batch Normalization unnecessary.
+Equalized Learning Rates became particularly popular through the StyleGAN2 paper.

+Progressive Growing of GANs for Improved Quality, Stability, and Variation [arXiv:1710.10196](https://arxiv.org/abs/1710.10196)
+Analyzing and Improving the Image Quality of StyleGAN [arXiv:1912.04958](https://arxiv.org/abs/1912.04958)

 ## DepthwiseConv2D
 Depthwise Convolution layers perform the convolution operation for each feature map separately.
 Compared to conventional Conv2D layers, they come with significantly fewer parameters and lead to smaller models.
 A DepthwiseConv2D layer followed by a 1x1 Conv2D layer is equivalent to the SeperableConv2D layer provided by Keras.